JAKES-CLOUD-SPACE/JAKEsPORTFOLIo/jakesportfolio/README.md

 this is a website showcasing my portfolio

 ## Installation
-none visit it at jakeringateportfolio.netlify.app
+none visit it at https://jakeringateportfolio.netlify.app/

 ## Usage
 Be able to see my accomplishments and Achivements for my coding career